2600hz/kazoo/applications/cdr/doc/README.md

-# CDR *Call Detail Records*
+# CDR - *Call Detail Records*

-For all your call detailing needs
+When calls finish, the CDR app receives the `CHANNEL_DESTROY` event, massages some of the values, then stores the CDR to the account's MODB.